kchristensen/slappd/README.md

 This is designed to be run from crontab, and issues one API call per run.

 ### Known Issues
-The first time you run the script, it may be a little chatty because it has not previously seen your feed before.
+* The first time you run the script, it may be a little chatty because it has not previously seen your feed before.
+* If you have a lot of Untappd friends, but are only watching a subset of them, you may miss check-ins if you don't run Slappd regularly.

 ### Requirements
 * Python 3.5